Poddify/mailer/readme.md

-# WIP: @poddify/mailer
+# @poddify/mailer

-A lightweight library for sending email
+A lightweight library for sending email using Mailgun

 ## Installation